MiscRep/Guess_a_number/README.md

 # Guess_a_number
- A short game where the user tries to guess the correct number Just a very simple program that I leanred to make.
+ A short game where the user tries to guess the correct number Just a very simple program that I leaned to make.
 This is a very simple game but it makes for good practice